nus-cs2103-AY2324S2/tp/docs/UserGuide.md

    * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `Remove 3` : Deletes the 3rd contact shown in the current list.

+   * `Update John Doe number 98765432` : Updates the contact information of the person named "John Doe"

+   * `Comment John Doe`

    * `clear` : Deletes all contacts.